optimdata/inuse-contrib/visualizations/README.md

-This repository contains example [Vega](https://vega.github.io/vega/) visualizations which can be integrated into your InUse [synoptics](https://inuse.gitbook.io/docs/features/content/synoptic) and [dashboards](https://inuse.gitbook.io/docs/features/content/dashboard).
+This repository contains example of [Vega](https://vega.github.io/vega/) visualizations which can be integrated into your InUse [synoptics](https://inuse.gitbook.io/docs/features/content/synoptic) and [dashboards](https://inuse.gitbook.io/docs/features/content/dashboard).

 To configure a visualization:
 1. Download the relevant JSON file.